Getting started

 Each year the reduction is applied to that year's baseline (including inflation from the prior year).
 So at $4,000 with 2.5% inflation and 5% reduction: year 1 is $3,800 (4000×0.95), year 2 is $3,895×0.95 (baseline $4,100 after inflation), year 3 uses that year's inflated baseline×0.95 and so on.

-Some overrides are created automatically by the engine and marked with an "Auto" badge.
-The most common example is the mortgage payoff expense reduction: when the engine detects that your mortgage is fully paid, it auto-generates an override to reduce your expenses.
-You can always clear or modify auto-generated overrides.
+Some adjustments are created automatically by the engine and marked with an “Auto” badge.
+The most common example is the mortgage payoff expense reduction: when the engine detects that your mortgage is fully paid, it auto-generates an adjustment to reduce your expenses.
+You can always clear or modify auto-generated adjustments.

 Comments and notes

-Each year has a comments field where you can add notes about why you set certain overrides, or remind yourself of assumptions.
-Comments can exist even without active overrides.
+Each year has a comments field where you can add notes about why you set certain adjustments, or remind yourself of assumptions.
+Comments can exist even without active adjustments.

 Projection